 At some point during the checkup, they will also be given guidance on home care.
 This allows them to keep their smile in the best shape possible between checkups.
-Scheduling your checkup is as easy as calling our Sedation and Implant Dentistry Irvine team in Irvine at (949) 258-9682.
+Scheduling your checkup is as easy as calling our Total Care Implant Dentistry team in Irvine at (949) 258-9682.

 During the dental cleaning, the dental professional will remove the plaque — a buildup of bacteria that deposits onto the teeth.
 To do this, the dental professional will scrape the teeth above and below the gum line with special tools.
 The teeth may be rinsed periodically during this process.
 Then, the dental professional will floss between the teeth.
 If the patient does not floss regularly, they may find this to be a little uncomfortable; but if they include flossing as part of their daily oral care practice, this discomfort will go away over time.